- En Español

 First, check our deﬁnition of whole grains on the WGC website.
 The whole wheat, sorghum and quinoa count as whole grains, but the ﬂaxseed does not.

-The muﬃns would qualify for the basic Whole Grain Stamp, since they contain at least 8g of whole grain ingredients.
+The muﬃns would qualify for the 50%+ Whole Grain Stamp, since 86.96% of the grain is whole grain and they contain at least 8g of whole grain ingredients.
 They would NOT qualify for the 100% Whole Grain Stamp, because the enriched ﬂour is not a whole grain.
+We would approve this product for the 50%+ Stamp, with a “denomination” of 10g.

 More information for Stamp usage can be found in our Stamp Usage Guides,